Sponsor and status

 102nd Congress (1991–1992)

-This resolution was introduced on October 5, 1992, in a previous session of Congress, but was not enacted.
+This resolution was introduced on October 5, 1992, in a previous session of Congress, but it did not receive a vote.

 Representative for Washington's 1st congressional district